-Scanning and copying documents on multifunction devices
+Copying documents on multifunction devices

-As MFDs residing on networks are often capable of sending scanned documents across networks they are connected to, personnel should be aware that if they scan documents at a level higher sensitivity or classification than that of the network it will cause a data spill.
-In addition, MFDs used to copy documents above the sensitivity or classification of the network may cause a localised data spill if copies are retained on non-volatile memory within the devices.
+As networked MFDs are capable of sending scanned or copied documents across connected networks, personnel should be aware that if they scan or copy documents at a level higher than that of networks that devices are connected to it will cause a data spill.

-Control: ISM-0589; Revision: 7; Updated: Jun-23; Applicability: All; Essential Eight: N/A MFDs are not used to scan or copy documents above the sensitivity or classification of networks they are connected to.
+Control: ISM-0589; Revision: 6; Updated: Mar-22; Applicability: All; Essential Eight: N/A MFDs connected to networks are not used to copy documents above the sensitivity or classification of connected networks.